Adam Isler, photographer manqué

 Update: as of April 2012 I am a Sony shooter with the new Nex-7.
 See my subjective first impressions posts if you’re interested in this kind of equipment geekery.

 At times, over the years, I have also wished I shot with Pentax, Olympus, Canon, Leica, or medium format or view cameras – but the simple fact is my budget is meager and I have chosen what at the time seemed to provide the best combination of quality, features, flexibility for my shooting style and budget and then been locked in.
+As of 2014, while still mostly shooting with the Nex-7, I am considering whether to buy an Alpha 6000, wait and see if Sony come out with an Alpha 7000 or switch to the Fuji XT-1 (or, a yet to be announced, XT-2) and the enticing 23mm lens?

 In light of the foregoing, no one should take the following list as an endorsement of the equipment.
 Everyone’s needs and preferences are different as are their hand sizes.
 Furthermore, as should be obvious but often appears not to be, improving one’s photography is much more about learning craft and technique and, above all, how to see and frame than it is about equipment specs.